vefthroun/Namsefni/WTForms/Readme.md

 ### WYSIWYG HTML editor

-WYSIWYG HTML editor designed to simplify website content creation.
+WYSIWYG HTML editor is designed to simplify website content creation.
 WYSIWYG is a type of editing software that allows users to see and edit content in a form that appears as it would when displayed on an interface like a webpage.
+It has the ability to convert HTML text area fields or other HTML elements to editor instances.
 WYSIWYG is an acronym for "what you see is what you get."

 #### CKEditor
 1. [CKEditor](https://ckeditor.com/)